Self Storage Packing Tips

 Categorising your items is an important step in preparing to put items into self storage.
 It can help you stay organised, make it easier to access your items when you need them, and protect your items during transportation and storage.
 Here are some tips on how to categorise your items for self storage:

-1. Seasonal items: Items that you only use during certain times of the year, such as holiday decorations, summer sports equipment, or winter clothes, can be packed together in their own boxes and labeled clearly.
+1. Seasonal items: Items that you only use during certain times of the year, such as holiday decorations, summer sports equipment, or winter clothes, can be packed together in their own boxes and labelled clearly.

-2. Furniture: Large furniture items such as couches, beds, and dining room tables should be disassembled if possible, and stored with any hardware and screws in labeled bags.
+2. Furniture: Large furniture items such as couches, beds, and dining room tables should be disassembled if possible, and stored with any hardware and screws in labelled bags.
 Cover furniture with blankets or plastic covers to protect them from dust and scratches.

 3. Electronics: Label and pack electronics such as TVs, DVD players, and game consoles with their corresponding cables and accessories.
 Wrap them in bubble wrap or packing paper to protect them during transportation and storage.